markbunse/dwl/README.md

 sudo make clean install
 ```

-## Running dwl
+### Running dwl

 For basic functionality (terminal, statusbar, launcher), install at the very least `alacritty`, `waybar`, and `bemenu`.
 Kill your current Xorg or Wayland session (or switch to another tty) and run `dwl`.
-You can launch programmes with `bemenu-run` by pressing `SUPER + SPACE`.
+You can launch programmes with `bemenu-run` by pressing `Super + d`.
-Check out the [config](https://github.com/markbunse/dwl/blob/main/config.def.h) for all keybindings and programmes that this build requires.
+Check out the [config](https://github.com/markbunse/dwl/blob/main/config.h) for all keybindings and programmes that this build requires.

-# Troubleshooting
+## Troubleshooting

 My repo didn't build or launch?
 Try the more detailed instructions on the [original repo](https://github.com/djpohly/dwl#building-dwl).